JYC333/obsidian-attachment-name-formatting/README.md

 -   When deleting attachment in a file, rename it with "notename attachmentFormat unuse 1.xxx".
 -   When deleting an attachment that no other file using this attachment, delete it from vault.
 (Could be disable)
 -   Support the situation that attachments have same name but under different path.
--   When change the setting "Files & Links -> Default location for new attachments", sync all attachments' location with this setting.
-(Could be disable)

 ### LICENSE